Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: Related Work

 Federated Learning (FL), in a large part, addresses the problems of data privacy and prohibitive communication cost in training a global model from decentralized data.
 FL was originally designed as a synchronous training protocol called FedAvg \cite{FL}, which is a weight-averaging algorithm and aggregates the local models from end devices to produce a new global model each round.
 Model exchange, which is much less frequent (and thereby more communication-efficient) than the gradient exchange in traditional distributed SGD methods, is the outstanding feature of FL.
 Many Studies show that there is still potential in further reducing the communication cost of FL via model compression \cite{FL_comm}, setting adaptive aggregation intervals \cite{IBM_FL} and using multi-task learning \cite{MOCHA}.
 In addition, many variants of the FL protocol have also been proposed.
 For example, Xie et al. \cite{FedAsync} and Sprague et al. \cite{FedGeo} adopted asynchronous federated optimization schemes with non-blocking global model update and allowing devices to join halfway during training.
 SAFA \cite{SAFA} is semi-asynchronous FL protocol that retains the synchronized pace steering while introducing the strategies such as post-training client selection and model caching to speed up the training process.

 It is natural to adapt FL to the emerging Mobile Edge Computing.
 A number of studies have provided their solutions to such adaptation.
 Wang et al. \cite{IBM_FL} took into account the resource budgets for edge nodes and proposed a pace control algorithm that adaptively adjusts the aggregation interval of FL.
 They adopted a system architecture in which the data reside on edge nodes, which essentially makes the system still a two-layer FL protocol.
 Liu et al. \cite{hierFAVG} implemented a hierarchical FL protocol that utilizes the cloud server and the edge nodes to perform two levels of model aggregation.
 The protocol is a straightforward extension of FedAvg, allowing multiple rounds in the edge layer before a global aggregation by the cloud.
 A main problem of the work is that each pair of interactions (i.e., client-edge and edge-cloud) is tightly coupled.
 As a result, device/network failures will cause both the edge nodes and the cloud to wait for a long time.
+In addition, in HierFAVG, edge nodes have to perform multiple rounds of edge-level aggregation before sending models to the cloud.
+This significantly postpones the global exchange of model information and consequently slows down the convergence.
 Considering the drawbacks of the existing solutions in driving FL in the MEC systems, in this work we aim to develop a more efficient FL protocol that enables fast, robust machine learning by virtue of the resources in the edge layer.